pedrosecchi67/AdaptiveKDTrees.jl/README.md

 )
 ```

-...returns a vector of points with distances to `x` such that
+...returns a vector of indices of points with distances to `x` such that

 ```
 distance(X[:, i], x) < R[i] + r